amarhod/dd2480-software-engineering-fundamentals/README.md

 Gustav - Code skeleton for Decide.java and DecideTest.java, smallest radius of three points method, LIC12, LIC13, LIC14, LIC7, refactoring LIC2, PUM method, FUV method

 Petter - Wrote and tested the functions LIC2, LIC3, LIC4, LIC6, LIC11, and wrote formal tests for LIC3, LIC4, LIC6 and LIC11.
+Wrote description to all the tests.

 Sida - Wrote and tested the functions LIC5.